 The Second Loss

 Some losses are visible.
-Others arrive in silence.
+Others arrive quietly.

-Let the false fall away.
+Let what cannot hold, fall away.

 The Grace of Boundaries